phoenix2718/ds3_getting_and_cleaning_data/README.md

 ## Part 1
 In this part, the R script reads files using the **read.table** function.

-* The **feature** variable is used to name columns of the test and the train data sets.
+* The **features** variable is used to name columns of the test and the train data sets.
 * The **data_test** variable is a data set that stores the 561 different data from accelerometers and gyroscopes of subjects in test group.
 * The **data_train** variable is a data set that stores the 561 different data from accelerometers and gyroscopes of subjects in train group.